Turkey says warming Israel ties will help Palestinians

 "Even in times of political tension, economic cooperation between our countries has been constantly on the rise."

+Last month, Erdogan called his Israeli counterpart amid clashes at Al-Aqsa, known to Jews as the Temple Mount and the holiest site in Judaism.

+The massive deployment of police as well as increasing presence of observant Jews at the site have been widely perceived as a "provocation" by Palestinians and several Muslim countries.

-Cavusoglu noted that Turkey was a top 10 trading partner for Israel and a major destination for Israeli tourists, voicing hope that deepening ties could yield benefits for Palestinians.
+At his meeting with Lapid, Cavusoglu noted Turkey was a top 10 trading partner for Israel and a major destination for Israeli tourists, voicing hope deepening ties could yield benefits for Palestinians.

 "We believe that normalisation of our ties will have a positive impact on peaceful resolution of the conflict," he said.